1. Privacy statement

 You can find further information about this in Google’s privacy policy: https://policies.google.com/?hl=de.

-For marketing purposes, our websites use the Facebook social network’s ‘Facebook pixel’ service, which for users outside the USA and Canada is provided by Facebook Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland, and for all other users by Facebook Inc., 1601 Willow Road, Menlo Park, California 94025, USA (collectively known as ‘Facebook’).
+For marketing purposes, our websites use the service “Meta pixel” from the social network Facebook, which for users outside the USA and Canada is offered by Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland, and for all other users by Meta Platforms Inc., 1601 Willow Road, Menlo Park, California 94025, USA (together “Facebook”).

-The data arising in this context may be transferred by Facebook to a server in the USA for evaluation and stored there.
-In the event that personal data is transferred to the USA, we have agreed standard contractual clauses with Facebook.
+The data arising in this context may be transferred by Meta to a server in the USA for evaluation and stored there.
+In the event that personal data is transferred to the USA, we have agreed standard contractual clauses.

-If you are a Facebook member and have allowed Facebook to do so via the privacy settings of your account, Facebook can also link the information collected about your visit to us to your member account and use it for the targeted placement of Facebook advertisements.
+If you are member of Facebook or Instagram and have allowed Meta Platforms to do so via the privacy settings of your account, Facebook or Instagram can also link the information collected about your visit to us to your member account and use it for the targeted placement of advertisements.
 You can view and amend the privacy settings of your Facebook profile at any time: https://m.facebook.com/privacy/touch/basic/.

-If you have not consented to the use of Facebook pixel, Facebook will display only general Facebook advertisements that have not been selected on the basis of information collected about you.
+If you have not consented to the use of Meta pixel, Meta Platforms will display only general advertising that has not been selected on the basis of information collected about you on this website.

 We maintain an online presence on social networks so that we can communicate there with customers, prospects and other interested parties, and provide information about our products and services.